mwaylabs/flutter-apns/README.md

 Check the example project for fully working code.

 ## Enabling FirebaseCore
-If you want to use firebase, but not firebase messaging, add this configuration entry in your Info.plist:
+If you want to use firebase, but not firebase messaging, add this configuration entry in your Info.plist (to avoid MissingPluginException):

 ```
 <key>flutter_apns.disable_firebase_core</key>